pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   (#is? test.last))
 ```

-In most tree-sitter languages, a `string` node’s first child will be its opening delimiter, and its last child will be its closing delimiter.
+In most Tree-sitter languages, a `string` node’s first child will be its opening delimiter, and its last child will be its closing delimiter.
 To add two different scopes to these quotation marks, we can use the `test.first` and `test.last` custom predicates to distinguish these two nodes from one another.

 ### Prioritizing scopes